 This course will prepare you to become a Master Service Technician (MST) in small engines.
 Each student will receive a five year subscription to an online digital copy of the Briggs and Stratton Small Engines book in addition to the online course.
 At the completion of this course, you will be registered as a Technician on the Briggs and Stratton Power Portal.
-The information that you learn from this course will help prepare you with the knowledge needed in order to pass all 5 of Briggs and Stratton's MST exams.
+The information that you learn from this course will help prepare you with the knowledge needed in order to pass all 6 of the Briggs and Stratton's MST exams.
 Even if you are not interested in taking the MST exams and receiving a certification, you will learn the parts of the engine, how they run, and how to troubleshoot problems in real world applications.

 In order to get the most out of this course, it is recommended that you do things in the following order: